-The dream of 'peace in our time' in Middle East died on Monday
+The dream of 'peace in our time' in Mideast died Monday

 (CNN)The triumphal parade of trucks and cars crawled from the Rafah border crossing with Egypt to Gaza City.
 I had scrambled into the back of a truck with Palestinian security forces not far behind the black Mercedes that carried a beaming, waving the V-for-victory sign, laughing Yasser Arafat in the car's sunroof.
 Women ululated and threw flowers.
 Children on their fathers' shoulders waved their arms.
 Boys and girls ran alongside the motorcade.
-The was the first of July 1994: Arafat was returning to his native Gaza after 27 years in exile.
+The date was the first of July 1994: Arafat was returning to Gaza after 27 years in exile.

 Less than a year after the signing of the Oslo Peace Accords in the White House Rose Garden, on that hot, humid, hectic day it seemed the Middle East's Gordian knot was starting to unravel.
 Peace in our time.